tensorflow/tfjs-models/body-pix/README.md

 ##### Inputs

-*  **multiPersonSegmentation** The output from `estimateMultiPersonSegmentation`; An array of PersonSegmentation object, each containing a width, height, and a binary array with 1 for the pixels that are part of the person, and 0 otherwise.
+*  **multiPersonSegmentation** The output from [estimageMultiPersonSegmentation](#Multi-person-segmentation): an array of PersonSegmentation object, each containing a width, height, and a binary array with 1 for the pixels that are part of the person, and 0 otherwise.
 * **foreground** The foreground color (r,g,b,a) for visualizing pixels that belong to people.